lambert/MAL/docs/tackle/Rods_Tronixpro_Xenon Travel 12ft6.md

 cases.
 This small package makes it convenient for taking on family holidays where room for fishing tackle is limited.
-It’s also a fantastic rod to leave in the boot of the car for those impromptu sessions.
+Itâ€™s also a fantastic rod to leave in the boot of the car for those impromptu sessions.
 Despite the multiple sections, we have worked hard to produce a fluid, fast and powerful blank that has the same powerflow as a traditional two or three-piece rod.
 At home it is the ideal rod for catching bass, bream, whiting, flatfish and garfish.